 That’s why you’re doing this food lab today.
 You’re going to test this method in small batches and get a feel for what works with your equipment, and for your taste buds.
 You may singe one batch or put too much salt in another; that’s okay.
 There are no food police patrolling your neighborhood.
 Make the mistake, learn from it, and move on!
 (Good advice for life, too.)

 Also, prep one or two sweet potatoes according to my method here.
 But you can go ahead and cut all the way through the skin for a complete dice.

 If it’s not already in bite-sized pieces, you might also want to chop your already-cooked meat.
 (Optional, if you want this to be a side dish, or you’re vegetarian.)
-Sausage, ham, pulled pork or carnitas, grilled or roasted chicken, cooked seasoned ground beef, smoked salmon — all legit candidates!
+Sausage (have you tried homemade?), ham, pulled pork or carnitas, grilled or roasted chicken, cooked seasoned ground beef, smoked salmon — all legit candidates.

 Things I always have prepped and ready in the fridge, that are essential to this dish:

 - Already cooked meat of various kinds (optional)